INFLPat/FXCCXT/fx_trader/README.md

 A backtestable, cost-aware FX trading pipeline.
 Built to go: historical data → strategy → backtest → paper trading → (eventually, carefully) live trading, using the *same* strategy code at every stage, against a cloud database and a broker-agnostic execution layer.

+## Working across Claude chats (GitHub sync workflow)

+This project is developed across multiple Claude.ai chats inside one Claude Project, with this GitHub repo (`INFLPat/FXCCXT`, public) as the source of truth for code between sessions.

+**Read this before assuming otherwise: Claude.ai's GitHub integration is pull-only.** There is no automatic push from a Claude chat back to this repo, on any plan — the Project's "Context" panel only reads repo content into a chat's context.

+The real workflow, every session:
+1. New chat → pulls the current GitHub state into context via the Project's Context panel (hit its refresh/sync control if content looks stale).
+2. Claude edits or produces files inside that chat's own sandbox.
+3. The user downloads those files.
+4. The user pushes them to GitHub — via `git`, or by manually re-uploading/editing the changed file(s) on github.com.
+5. The user refreshes/syncs the Context panel so the *next* chat picks up the change.

+**Never push a stale bulk copy of the whole project without first confirming the chat's GitHub context is current.** Doing so can silently overwrite work committed by a different, more recent chat.
+Always sync from GitHub at the start of a session, and push only the specific files that actually changed that session.

+A fully automated push (no manual step 3/4) would require **Claude Code** instead of this chat interface — a separate Anthropic product with real local git access.
+Not currently in use for this project.

 ## Project layout

 ```